pat-s/Website/content/files/r_server_user_guide.md

 If you restore the arrangement, all your profiles will be loaded.
 This is extremely useful to log in to all servers with multiple windows with just one click.

-# 5. RStudio Server Pro
+# 5. RStudio Server Pro & Shiny Server

+## 5.1 RStudio Server Pro
 We have a license for `RStudio Server Pro` which runs on `MCCOY`.
 `RStudio Server Pro` enables you to work in your familiar `RStudio` environment while all processing is executed on the server and not on your local machine.
 This enables you to do other stuff at your local machine while the server is busy processing.
 No crashing because of lack of RAM or limited number of cores.

-To log in, simply connect to `mccoy.geogr.uni-jena.de:8787` in your browser and log in using your username and password.
+To log in, simply connect to `mccoy.geogr.uni-jena.de:8787` or `mccoy.geogr.uni-jena.de/rstudio` in your browser and log in using your username and password.

 All packages you install will also be used across all other servers as your personal library is by default stored within your `/home` directory.